 3. Set clear objectives and design your campaign around them

-Before developing any creative or social media content you need to have a clear idea of what success looks like for you (this could be number of sales, number of sign-ups, number of website visitors, etc.) and how your marketing activities will ladder up to achieve those goals.
+Before developing any creative or social media content you need to have a clear idea of what success looks like for your campaign, and how your marketing activities will ladder up to achieve those goals.
+Your objectives could be number of sales, number of sign-ups, number of website visitors, etc.

 Good campaign strategy is as much about what you do as it is about what you don’t do.
-Just because Kylie Jenner posts six times a day on TikTok doesn’t mean doing the same thing is going to help you achieve your aims.
-A question to ask of yourself and your teammates when planning out campaign activities is “How will this help us to meet our objectives?”
-This will focus your efforts and align the team toward the outcomes you need.
+Just because Elon Musk posts five times a day on Twitter doesn’t mean doing the same thing is going to help you achieve your aims.
+When planning, implementing and measuring your campaign activities, a good question to ask of yourself and your teammates is “How will this help us to meet our objectives?”
+This will focus your efforts and align the team’s momentum toward the key outcomes you need.

 4. Find out what your audience is about

 If you have an informed understanding of your audience’s interests, values and preferences you will be well placed to create campaign content that inspires people and motivates them to take action.
 A couple of helpful tools to help you build a picture of your audience are:

 - Facebook Audience Insights: Find out the top interests of Facebook users according to demographic attributes including age, sex and location.

 - Facebook Hot Topics: See what topics have been popular according to people’s age, sex and location.

 If you know what sort of content resonates with your audience you can borrow from those ideas for your campaign.
 A few ways to build up this understanding and find out what your audience responds to are:

 - Reddit: Look at relevant communities (subreddits) to see what sort of content has cut through organically.